 To be clear, we have been here before.
 Business leaders have assured us for years that technology would save us from ourselves.
 Remember DuPont’s “Better Things for Better Living Through Chemistry”?
 But if you consider the fallout from telephones and typewriters to mobile phones and self-driving cars, the result has not been more time to reflect on the human condition.
 If there has been any reflection, it has gone into making current technology faster, smaller, integrated, and more pervasive (e.g., quantum computing, 5G).
 We find ourselves more dependent on machines now than at any other time in history.
 Well, excluding the wheel.

 Don’t get me wrong.
 I am not an anarchist or troglodyte.
-I welcome technology and the fruits it has given us in areas as diverse as space exploration and immunology.
+I welcome technology and its many benefits.
 And I certainly don’t rail against vaccines.
 But to believe that AI will give workers more time to do things like write symphonies or square the circle is naive.
 It is more likely that we will work more, stress more, and medicate more.
 Why do I say that?
 Because it is happening already.